 1. The Disaster Plan is designed to cover unanticipated and anticipated disasters that result in partial or complete loss of training facilities.
 In the case of anticipated disasters (e.g. hurricanes) the resident is expected to follow the rules in effect for the training site to which they are assigned at that time (e.g. Code Gray at MCLNO).
 In the immediate aftermath the resident is expected to attend to personal and family safety and then render humanitarian assistance where possible (e.g. temporary medical facilities).
 In the case of anticipated disasters, residents who are not 'essential employees'' and are not included in one of the clinical sites emergency staffing plans should secure their property and evacuate should the order come.
-If there is any question about a house officers status, he/she should contact their Program Director before the disaster.
-Residents who are displaced out of town will contact their Program Directors as soon as communications are available.
+If there is any question about a house officer's status, he/she should contact their Program Directors before the disaster.
+Residents who are available.
 In most cases temporary residency offices will be established at the local Charity Hospital (EKL - Baton Rouge, UMC - Lafayette and Chabert - Houma) soon after the disaster and residents who have not been able to contact their program can report there for instructions.
 In addition to the resources listed below the residents are directed to the Accreditation Council for Graduate Medical Education (ACGME) web site for important announcements (www.acgme.org) and guidance.
 The ACGME, Program Directors and DIO will work closely together to assure as smooth a response as practical and to assist residents in their needs.